Sidesperson

 • invite visitors to sign the guest book.

-• Someone in a wheelchair may require direction to find a place to park and he or she may require a service book and hymnbook.
+• Someone in a wheelchair may require assistance to find a place to park and he or she may require a service book and hymnbook.

 • Be aware of the locations of large print BAS and hymnbooks in the pews, in case someone has need of them.